 2) Being vague about who the message is for

 This mistake ties in with the previous one because a common mistake is sending out the same email message to whatever media outlet is out there without considering the slants and interest of them and their target audience.
 By spamming and ignoring the relevance of the message to the target group’s focus will harm a company’s reputation, annoy people, and waste time that could have been used to tailor media lists specifically to individual fields of interest.
 This does take time and effort, but it will positively impact a company’s visibility.

 Media lists are important because it is a concise list of target journalists and their contact information.
 Everything is in one place, and companies can customize and personalize their messages.
-Since it does take time, time that companies could use for other things, PR agencies like Pressfarm have created a media database with over 75,000 journalists and media outlets to filter to find their perfect match directly.
+Since it does take time, time that companies could use for other things, PR agencies like Pressfarm usually have media databases which companies can use.
+Pressfarm’s database can help you connect with over 75,000 journalists and media outlets which you can filter through to find your perfect match.

 3) Expecting too much of readers

 Companies need to keep in mind that they are not the only people wanting to send out a message.
 There is plenty of the same or similar content that circulates daily, and people are not just sitting around waiting to hear the news.
 If the story does not get picked up by a journalist, there could be various factors involved.
 They may not have seen the email, and they may not have had time to reply, and they are just not interested.
 If that is the case, companies should go back to the drawing board to figure out a different angle that would attract readers.
 However, to develop a mutually beneficial relationship between a company and media outlets, they need to be patient, committed, and humble.

 4) Not preparing for follow-up and going mute